-In July 2014 the Health & Wellbeing Board reviewed Croydon's Integrated Mental Health Strategy for adults.
-The Strategy covers the period 2014-2019 in line with NHS Croydon Clinical Commissioning Group's (CCG) five year strategy and the Council's forward plan for 2015-18).
+The Mental Health Strategy covers the period 2014-2019 in line with NHS Croydon Clinical Commissioning Group's (CCG) five year strategy and Croydon Council's (CC) forward plan for 2015-18.

-The strategy was developed in response to the CCG's commitment to make significant service improvements for people with mental health conditions to address identified need and to adopt key recommendations within the 2012/13 Joint Strategic Needs Assessment (JSNA) on mental health.
+The strategy was developed in response to the CCG and CC's commitment to make significant service improvements for people with mental health conditions to address identified need and to adopt key recommendations within the 2012/13 Joint Strategic Needs Assessment (JSNA) on mental health.
 The Mental Health Strategy can be accessed via;